 The NYSE requires issuers to notify the NYSE in advance if news of a material event or a statement dealing with a rumor is released shortly before the opening of or during market hours.
 NYSE Listed Company Manual §202.06.
 Similarly, Nasdaq requires issuers to notify Nasdaq prior to the public announcement of certain specified information during Nasdaq market hours.
-For these purposes, the NYSE currently requires advance notification of any announcement between the hours of 9:30 a.m. and 5:00 p.m., New York time, and Nasdaq currently requires advance notification required by 6:50 a.m., New York time, on the next trading day if announcements are made after 8:00 p.m. or on days the market is closed).
+For these purposes, the NYSE currently requires advance notification of any announcement between the hours of 9:30 a.m. and 5:00 p.m., New York time, and Nasdaq currently requires advance notification of any announcement made between 7:00 a.m. and 8:00 p.m., New York time (with notification required by 6:50 a.m., New York time, on the next trading day if announcements are made after 8:00 p.m. or on days the market is closed).
 Id., NASDAQ Stock Market Rule IM-5250-1.
-Advance notification must be provided to Nasdaq prior to announcing events requiring the filing of a Form 8-K and news relating to: (i) company financials, such as earnings announcements, (ii) reorganizations and acquisitions, (iii) developments regarding products, customers or suppliers, (iv) management changes, (v) resignation or termination of auditors, (vi) defaults on securities redemption or repurchase plans and (vii) significant legal or regulatory developments.
-NASDAQ Stock Market Rule 5250(b)(1), IM-5250-1, NASDAQ Manual (CCH).
+Advance notification must be provided to Nasdaq prior to announcing events requiring the filing of a Form 8-K and news relating to: (i) company financials, such as earnings announcements, (ii) reorganizations and acquisitions, (iii) developments regarding products, customers or suppliers, (iv) management changes, (v) resignation or termination of auditors, (vi) defaults on securities or securities redemption or repurchase plans and (vii) significant legal or regulatory developments.
+NASDAQ Stock Market Rule 5250(b)(1), IM-5250-1.